 Our strategy, the Snider Investment Method, enables our clients to generate a bigger portfolio paycheck through cash-flow investing.
-This monthly income a better, more financially secure retirement.
+This monthly income creates a better, more financially secure retirement.
 Consider this.
 Most companies don’t go bankrupt because they are not profitable or because the value of their assets has declined.
 They go bankrupt for one reason – they don’t have sufficient cash flow to pay their creditors.

 You see, a company can lose money on paper but stay in business indefinitely as long as it has sufficient cash flow.
 But once it no longer has the cash flow to pay employees, suppliers, and creditors, a business’ days are numbered.
 The same is true of your family.
 As long as retirement cash flow exceeds monthly obligations, a family is fine.
 But most families that declare bankruptcy do so because their income, from paychecks and other sources, is not enough to pay the bills.

 Cash flow investing works differently.